aliescont/Udacity_EDA_WhiteWine/README.md

 - HTML file knitted from RMD file

 ## Installation
-R Studio to change parameters or HTML file to visualise analysis submitted
+- HTML file is the output of analysis submitted done by R Studio.
+- RMD file was created on R Studio.